lukemccarvill/LED-Globe-Project/README.md

 - [Inkscape](https://inkscape.org/release/inkscape-1.3.2/)
     - This free and open source vector graphics editor was useful for inspecting the SVG (Scalable Vector Graphics) outputs.
 - [KiCad](https://www.kicad.org/download/)
-    - This free software suite for electronic design automation (EDA) was useful for learning about the requirements and workflow for PCB manufacturing, particlarly with respect to the footprints of SMD LEDs.
+    - This free software suite for EDA was useful for learning about the requirements and workflow for PCB manufacturing, particlarly with respect to the footprints of SMD LEDs.

 # Credits

 ### Primary Author: Luke McCarvill
 Many thanks to Dr. Andrew Swingler, my supervisor in the UPEI Faculty of Sustainable Design Engineering, for coming up with this idea and supporting the process.
 Riley Fitzpatrick, my coworker and fellow UPEI FSDE student, was also instrumental, particularly in the early stages of the project, performing many of the scaling and PV calculations.

+Thank you to Dr. Eric Galbraith of McGill University for the idea of using the nighttime lights instead of population density – this will hopefully be incorporated in future versions.

 ChaptGPT (GPT-4o) was also used extensively in the programming and problem-solving process.